 GOP and President Trump Meet With Health Insurance CEOs On Obamacare Repeal, Health Insurance Plans

-On hand for the meeting were the top executives from Aetna, Cigna, Humana, UnitedHealth, Blue Cross Blue Shield, Kaiser Permanente and Anthem, along with Health and Human Services Secretary Tom Price.
+Top executives from Aetna, Cigna, Humana, UnitedHealth, Blue Cross Blue Shield, Kaiser Permanente, and Anthem attended the meeting, as did Health and Human Services Secretary Tom Price.

 “2017 is going to be a catastrophic year for Obamacare for patients,” Trump told the assembled executives.

 He added that he believes current public health care exchanges are “going to absolutely implode.”

 With premiums for all insurance policies rising in recent years, experts believe the Obamacare hikes were caused in part by artificially low initial pricing for the policies.

 “We have a plan that’s going to be fantastic.
 A very competitive plan, costs will come down, and health care will go up very substantially.
 It will be well received.
 It’s going to be special.
 I think you’re going to like what you hear,” Trump told the insurance executives.

 While some leaked versions of alleged GOP plans to repeal and replace the ACA are said to place a heavy emphasis on tax credits and health savings accounts while simultaneously reducing subsidies and Medicaid funding, they are also aimed at eliminating employer and individual mandates that currently require providing and carrying health insurance.